tkyc/dotfiles/README.md

 #Personal auto rice for i3wm environment -- always a WIP

+Create "Scripts" folder in home directory and place scripts from repo in there All scripts are execute only, so edits require permission changes

 1. Setup wifi
     - wireless_tools, dhclient, wpa_supplicant
     - set network conf file in /etc/wpa_supplicant.conf